-I am currently the Principal Investigator (PI) of six NIH funded R grants (two R01s, three R21s, one R34), a CDC research grant, and a grant funded by the Ragon Institute of MGH, MIT & Harvard working in these areas of research.
+I am currently the Principal Investigator (PI) of eight NIH funded R grants (three R01s, three R21s, two R34s), a CDC research grant, and a grant funded by the Ragon Institute of MGH, MIT & Harvard working in these areas of research.
 Over the past few years, I have successfully completed several research grants as PI, including an NIH R03, 2 Harvard Center for AIDS Research grants, and a Harvard Catalyst grant.
 At the present time, I am also a co-investigator and key collaborator on several NIH R grants and multi-site large-scale network (HPTN, HVTN, and CNICS) funded studies where I contribute substantially as an expert in the areas of epidemiology, behavioral science, substance abuse treatment, HIV prevention, and design/methods contributions, as well as research scholarship.
 For example, I am a member of the protocol development team and Co-I for HPTN 063 (PI: Dr. Steven Safren) – a proposal to develop international prevention trials for HIV infected individuals in care settings in Zambia, Thailand, and Brazil.
 In addition to these three countries above, I am presently conducting global public health research in Peru, India, Vietnam, and South Africa, and collaborating on research projects with investigators at U Penn in Ukraine and Russia.
 Finally, I am the PI of an online study surveying all MSM members of one of the largest social/sexual networking Internet sites in all Latin American countries, Spain, and Portugal.

 Current NIH/CDC Funded Research Studies For Which I Am PI: